cltnis/REMIX-FILES/README.md

 Remix-Launcher.zip is the launcher for Remix (don't know what to do with it so do anything with it ig)

 32.11 EXE folder has the link for the 32.11.exe and is for Remix (if you don't use this it won't work on 32.11)

+btw if your wondering i got the 32.11.exe from here: https://github.com/Jeremy1926/Remix-32.11-EXE